rhymes-ai/Aria/README.md

 See [inference with LoRA support](inference.md#2-inference-with-lora-support) for how to inference with the fine-tuned model.

-### Fine-tune with full parameter tuning
+### Full parameter fine-tuning

 Everything is the same as the LoRA fine-tuning process, except for the configuration file `recipes/config_full.yaml`.

 Full parameter tuning consumes more GPU memory, thus multiple GPUs are required.
-It has been tested it on 8 A100 (80GB) GPUs.
+The following command has been tested on 8 A100 (80GB) GPUs.

 ```bash
 accelerate launch --config_file recipes/accelerate_configs/zero2.yaml aria/train.py --config recipes/config_full.yaml